codacy/chart/docs/index.md

                  # --values values-microk8s.yaml
     ```

 7. By now all the Codacy pods should be starting in the cluster.
-Run the following command **and wait for all the pods to have the status Running** to verify this:
+Run the following command **and wait for all the pods to have the status Running**, which can take several minutes:

     ```bash
     $ kubectl get pods -n codacy